resolve109/study-aws-sa/aws-study-guide.md

   - Allows organizations to move from self-managed MongoDB to a fully managed service while maintaining application compatibility
   - Supports existing MongoDB drivers and tools for smooth transition
   - Eliminates the operational overhead of managing database infrastructure

+### Amazon Macie
+- **Key Features**:
+  - Fully managed data security and privacy service
+  - Uses machine learning and pattern matching to discover sensitive data like PII
+  - Can analyze data stored in Amazon S3 buckets to identify sensitive information
+  - Provides detailed reports on where sensitive data exists
+  - More suitable for PII discovery than Security Hub, Inspector, or GuardDuty
+  - Requires configuration in each region where data needs to be analyzed
+  - Creates automated discovery jobs that can be scheduled to run regularly
+  - Helps organizations meet compliance requirements for data protection
+  - Works with EventBridge to create automated notification workflows when PII is detected
+  - Can be used to scan S3 buckets to ensure compliance with regulations that prohibit storage of PII
+  - Perfect solution for organizations that need to automatically scan storage locations for sensitive information

 ### AWS Snowball with Tape Gateway
 - **Large Data Migration**: